sirmalev/ag-tech-website/README.md

 # AG Technology - Company Website & Blog 🚀

 Source code for the official website of AG Technology, a company specializing in automation and AI solutions for businesses.
-The site serves as a marketing tool, contact point, and content platform.333
+The site serves as a marketing tool, contact point, and content platform.

 <br/>